bitfwdcommunity/Blockathon/README.md

 <img src="https://user-images.githubusercontent.com/16810128/36575253-18ca2a66-189e-11e8-9706-25943ec3fedb.jpg">

 👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽👽
-# MARKETING
 Now that you have planned all the pre-requisites of the Blockathon, now it's time to start marketing the event.
 The aim of marketing the event is to get as many people to come 'hack' and be a part of the Blockchain community.
+However, if there are particular groups you would like to have attend (developers or industry experts), you will want to think about where best to reach out to them to be sure they know about the event.

-## Website
+## Website/ Landing Page

-Hack Weekends guide comes with a ready to go, hackathon website to go with your event.
-The website is setup as a separate branch in the Hack Weekends Guide repository.
-The Hack Weekends Guide website uses the following technologies: [[2](https://github.com/kinlane/hack-weekends-guide#2-hack-weekends---httphackweekendscom)]

-* [Jekyll](https://github.com/mojombo/jekyll) - Jekyll is a blog-aware, static site generator
-* [Github Pages](http://pages.github.com/) - Github Pages provides a simple and free way to public a site on Github

-The Hack Weekends Guide Site can be used in conjunction with this guide to deploy a healthy, quick and low-cost web presence for your hackathon. [[2](https://github.com/kinlane/hack-weekends-guide#2-hack-weekends---httphackweekendscom)]
+A website / landing page allows you to visually board and design all the necessary information for your Blockathon.
+It will list all the details you have organised before the event.

+This can be done by creating a github README.md file or a website / landing page.
+Websites and landing pages can easily be made through services such as Wordpress, Wix, SquareSpace, Unboucne or you can code it yourself 💻

 ## Registration